The Epcot Food and Wine Festival kicks off soon! Get ready for 75 days of food and fun, starting this August 31!

 Experiencing all of the great food and drink at the festival is awesome, but it’s Epcot, and you’ve got to make room for learning.
 And that’s why the Low Cost Demonstrations and Seminars are such a fun aspect of this event.

-For $15 per person, you can choose from culinary demonstrations, wine tastings, or mixology seminars.
-The events offer up-close learning, as experts in each field talk you through through making a dish, tasting wine, or crafting cocktails with quality ingredients.
+For $17 per person, you can choose from culinary demonstrations or beverage seminars.
+The events offer up-close learning, as experts in each field talk you through through making a dish, or tasting beer, wine, or spirits.

 And best of all — you get to taste the final product!
 It’s a fun way to learn, and with the cost of premium events continuing to climb, it’s a fairly inexpensive way to enhance your festival experience.